 Though Barbara was able to successfully process payroll on time, once Michelle got wind of what happened, she absolved to immediately start the process of going digital.
 “There’s no reason for anyone to ever have to sacrifice their safety,” she says.

-The events of Harvey cemented Total’s need for a solution that would let HR easily create, manage and store digital employee files in a central location so that any authorized user could access the information from any location at any time.
+The events of Harvey cemented Total’s need for a solution that would let HR easily create, manage and store digital employee files in a central location so that any authorized user could access the information—from any location at any time.
 Michelle and her team chose PeopleDoc Employee File Management (EFM) because not only did it meet all their needs, but they liked the user interface and user experience.
 “It looked great, it was simple to use, and we wouldn’t have to involve IT to make updates whenever there’s a new workflow or when security systems change.
 We can do it ourselves,” she says.

 The HR-centric security features were also a bonus.
 “A lot of the time we get outside legal requests and need to share documents with outside counsel.
 Instead of having to zip and encrypt a file, we can securely share it from within the platform.”
 The platform also lets the HR team control access to files based on document type and user role.

 Once Total decided on PeopleDoc EFM, it was time to implement.
-To Michelle’s surprise, the implementation process went smoother than expected.
+To Michelle’s surprise, the process went smoother than expected.
 “I’ve implemented other document management systems and, by far, this one was the easiest, most user-friendly software.
 With most document management systems you need IT support to set up the architecture for retentions and document types.
 With PeopleDoc, we can do that within HR, " she says.

 Sharing the benefits with shared services

-As you might expect, the first HR form Michelle’s team converted to digital was the PCR form they needed for payroll the evening of Harvey.
+As you might expect, the first HR form Michelle’s team converted to digital was the PCR form they needed the evening of Harvey.
 They’re also driving change throughout the organization by promoting PeopleDoc EFM within Total Shared Service Company, a separate unit that comprises all of the company’s shared service functions, including HR.

 The shared service center at Total is currently digitizing other change request forms, such as those needed to update an employee’s information, transfer them to another worksite, or promote them to a new position.
 These forms used to have to be scanned and then emailed to the appropriate person.
-Now, thanks to the process automation features, HR can complete the necessary steps digitally within PeopleDoc EFM—no paper required.
+Now, thanks to process automation technology, HR can complete the necessary steps digitally within PeopleDoc EFM—no paper required.